Water Safety for Parents

 The importance of water safety

-Although most drownings happen in residential swimming pools, children can drown in
+Most drownings happen in residential swimming pools.
+But children can drown in just

-just one inch of water (such as in buckets, bath tubs, wading pools, diaper pails,
+1 inch of water (such as in buckets, bathtubs, wading pools, diaper pails, toilets,

-toilets, hot tubs, and spas).
-In addition, open waters such as oceans, rivers, and
+hot tubs, and spas).
+In addition, open waters, such as oceans, rivers, and lakes,

-lakes pose a drowning threat to older children.
-The majority of children who survive
+pose a drowning threat to older children.
+Most children who survive being submerged

 Parents are advised to take the following preventive steps to protect their children